 - 2.3 The Parish Council then set up the Charlton Parish Neighbourhood Plan Steering Group (hereafter referred to as the Steering Group) and this group was charged with preparing the Neighbourhood Plan that would lead development in the parish through to 2029.
 The Steering Group was fully constituted, given clear terms of reference and comprised a balance of parish councillors and residents who volunteered for this important task.
 The Steering Group, working with outside advisers, held regular and frequent meetings and consulted with residents, with the initial objective of confirming a Vision Statement for the parish for the period of the Neighbourhood Plan. - 2.4 The Vision Statement is set out in Section 7 of this plan.
 There were many considerations for the Steering Group in drawing the plan together, arguably the most important being housing.
 The Test Valley Adopted Local Plan 2011-2029 (TVBRLP) identifies some sites within Charlton that may be suitable for housing development.
 The Strategic Housing and Economic Land Availability Assessment (SHELAA) acknowledges these sites but records them as 'requiring a change in planning policy before development'.
-The policies in this plan (CNP): - a. support a modest increase in low density housing with an emphasis on young families and older persons to reflect housing requirements - b. retain the rural character of the village and protect existing landscape and natural features - c. allow easy access to village amenities - d. maintain the existing 'green gap' to the west that is so important to many residents both in Charlton and the neighbouring parish of the Pentons - e. offer local businesses the support they need to thrive - f. designate Local Green Spaces that have been identified as particularly special and significant to the parish's population, in order to preserve them for future generations - g. seek to protect and enhance important community assets so that they remain available to the community. - 2.5 The CNP will form a significant part of the planning process for the parish over the next 15 years.
-When considering planning applications, all relevant planning authorities, but especially Test Valley Borough Council and Hampshire County Council, will take full account of these policies.
+The policies in this plan (CNP): - a. support a modest increase in low density housing with an emphasis on young families and older persons to reflect housing requirements - b. retain the rural character of the village and protect existing landscape and natural features - c. allow easy access to village amenities - d. maintain the existing 'green gap' to the west that is so important to many residents both in Charlton and the neighbouring parish of the Pentons - e. offer local businesses the support they need to thrive - f. designate Local Green Spaces that have been identified as particularly special and significant to the parish's population, in order to preserve them for future generations - g. seek to protect and enhance important community assets so that they remain available to the community. - 2.5 The CNP will form a significant part of the planning process be part of the development plan and -sets out the local planning policies for the parishPlan area over the next 15 years.
+When considering planning applications, all relevant planning authorities, but especially Test Valley Borough Council and Hampshire County Council, will need to take full account of these policies.